ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 > > ~~~
 > > {: .output}
 > >
-> > And we see that this command takes only a few milliseconds to run.
+> > And we see that this command takes only a few microseconds to run.
 > > Pay attention that in order for this command to work, it should be in the same line as the
 > > code you are profiling.
 Otherwise, you need to use a *cell* Magic preceded by double `%`.
 > >